AttainableEntertainment/BunkerSniper/CONTRIBUTING.md

 * For large levels such as open world games, the main level can contain another main level for further organization example, Level_nameOFWorld_nameOFSection_SectionComponent

 ### Standards for using branches
+We use the git-flow system for managing are branches, you can read up on [git-flow here](https://nvie.com/posts/a-successful-git-branching-model/)
 * The master branch contains the latest fully functional release
 * Main development for software will be submitted to the develope branch.